ibm-cloud-docs/Registry/ts_image_list_retention.md

 {:external: target="_blank" .external}
 {:troubleshoot: data-hd-content-type='troubleshoot'}

-# Why is an image missing from the list that is produced by the `ibmcloud cr retention-run` command?
+# Why doesn't an image show on the list that is produced by the `ibmcloud cr retention-run` command?
 {: #troubleshoot-image-list-retention}
 {: troubleshoot}
 {: support}